$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Optimal- approximation of linear quadratic-output systems by multivariate rational interpolation

 \subsection{Mixed-multipoint tangential interpolation conditions for $\CH_2$ optimality}

 We are ready to state the principal theoretical result of the paper.

 \begin{theorem} Let $\Sys$ and $\Sysred$ be asymptotically stable \LQO{} systems as in~\cref{eq:lqoSys} and~\cref{eq:lqoSysRed} with the transfer functions $\BG_1,\BG_2$, and $~\BGonered,\BGtwored$ defined according to~\cref{eq:lqoTfs}.
 Also suppose that $\Sysred$ has simple poles $\lambdared_1,\ldots,\lambdared_r$.
-Let $\Bb_j\in\Cm, \Bc_j\in\Cp, \Bm_{j,k}\in\Cp$ be the corresponding residue directions defined in~\cref{eq:resComponents}.
+Let $\Bbred_j\in\Cm, \Bcred_j\in\Cp, \Bmred_{j,k}\in\Cp$ be the corresponding residue directions defined in~\cref{eq:resComponents}.
 If $\Sysred$ minimizes the squared $\CH_2$ error in~\cref{eq:H2OptimalMORProb}, then $\BGonered$ and $\BGtwored$ satisfy the tangential interpolation conditions:

-\end{theorem} \begin{proof}[Proof of \Cref{thm:lqoH2OptInterpolationCons}] Due to its length, we present the full proof of Theorem~\ref{thm:lqoH2OptInterpolationCons} in~\Cref{app:proofH2opt}.
-Here, we describe the skeleton of the argument used to derive the interpolatory optimality conditions in~\cref{eq:H2OptConds}.
-Take $\Syshat$ to be any order-$r$, asymptotically stable \LQO{} system defined according to~\cref{eq:lqoSysRed} that exists in a neighborhood of $\Sysred$ such that $\Syshat$ is a locally sub-optimal $\CH_2$ approximation of $\Sys$.
+\end{theorem} \begin{proof}[Proof of \Cref{thm:lqoH2OptInterpolationCons}] Due to its length, we present the full proof of~\Cref{thm:lqoH2OptInterpolationCons} in~\Cref{app:proofH2opt}; we provide an overview here.
+Let $\Syshat$ be any order-$r$, asymptotically stable \LQO{} system defined according to~\cref{eq:lqoSysRed} that exists in a neighborhood of $\Sysred$ such that $\Syshat$ is a locally sub-optimal $\CH_2$ approximation of $\Sys$.
 Let $\BGonehat$ and $\BGtwohat$ be the transfer functions of $\Syshat$ according to~\cref{eq:lqoTfs}.
-The sub-optimality assumption along with manipulations of the transfer function $\CH_2$ norms and inner products yields
+The sub-optimality assumption along with elementary manipulations of the transfer function $\CH_2$ norms and inner products yields